-After choosing the best hiking boots or hiking shoes for your feet, a backpack is the second most important piece of equipment you need for walking any of the Camino routes (see Camino packing list).
-Bear in mind this humble backpack is going to hold all your belonging for a month, sometime more.
+After choosing the best hiking shoes for your feet, a backpack is the second most important piece of equipment you need for walking any of the Camino routes (see Camino packing list).
+Bear in mind this humble backpack is going to hold all your belonging for a month, sometimes more.
+(Read my my reviews of the best backpacking backpacks)

 2. Many outdoor enthusiasts claim that your most important piece of kit is your rucksack.
 Needless to say choosing a quality bag made by a reputable manufacturer like Osprey, Berghaus or Deuter is imperative.
 By doing so you are ensuring that you get a quality bag that isn’t going to rip or tear.
 Not to mention the significant difference in comfort between cheaper brands and trusted manufacturers.